This guide is getting a much-needed update for 2023.

 - Video – certainly if you’re going hard on this you could have an employee, but it will make sense for many to have a local video contractor that comes in once or twice a month to batch videos together.

 - Paid Ads – Getting the basics down is easy, gaining mastery, and really getting powerful ROI could take an outside expert – consider how heavily you’re doing this.
 Spending more than 5k, for sure you should have a professional running this.

 - Website – Website design needs to be persuasive, and high-end to get the most leads.
 If it’s at 80% awesome, and you don’t have 500+ people on your website a month, the website design might not be the problem though.
 You need to find ways to get more people to the website regularly – and that’s hard!

-- SEO – We know roofing SEO can be hard and time consuming.
+- SEO – We know roofing SEO can be hard and time-consuming.
 If you need a specialist here, Hook Agency is the best SEO company for roofing contractors.
 We guide you, we care about the customer experience, we take vigorous action on your website every month, and we report with a monthly call and a live marketing dashboard.
-If you have a long-term mindset and your a growing roofing company – send us a message if we can help!
+If you have a long-term mindset and you’re a growing roofing company – send us a message if we can help!

-Rating all of the to tactics to get more roofing leads 1 by 1
+Rating all of the tactics to get more roofing leads 1 by 1

 Are you getting roofing leads constantly?
 Do you want to put the processes and systems in place to get roofing leads regularly?